-How to Dry a Wet Carpet Fast (7 Methods)
+How to Dry a Wet Carpet Fast: 7 Effective Methods

 We have created this guide to help you prevent considerable damage to your carpet, furniture, and surroundings.
 This post will outline quick ways to achieve this in as little time as possible.
 Additionally, you can use some methods even in the cold months.
 Let’s dive in.

 First and foremost, turn off electricity from the room housing your carpet (or the main switch) before getting in.
 Remember, electricity and water should not mix to minimize the chances of electrocution.
 Then unhook all electrical devices, including extensions, from their power source.

 Now, identify where the flooded water is coming from.
 Is the water coming from a clean or dirty source?
 You’ll need to call the experts if the carpet’s dampness is from contaminated water like sewage backup or your washing machine drain water.

 If the damage is caused by clean water, here are the various methods you can try.
 Start by removing furniture and everything else sitting on the carpet and place them out to dry.
 This will simplify your cleaning process and ensure that the furniture is not affected by mold.